About me

 I combine documentary photography, writing, video, and audio in order to uncover the stories behind the subject.
 I am interested in storytelling and how it can be used to facilitate both individual and social change.

-Through stories, we try to make sense of what is going on, find meaning, or cope with problems.
-Sometimes this helps: through stories we find meaning, rekindle motivation, connect with others.
+We use stories to make sense of what is happening, find meaning, and cope with problems.
+Sometimes this helps: through stories we find fresh meaning, rekindle motivation, connect with others.

 But there are also stories that reinforce fragility and tend to keep us captive.
 Narratives that keep us stuck in fear, helplessness, and dependence.